siddharthdayalwal/InquireHospital/README.md

 After few hours we realized that lines of code has increased from where we started, so finding small errors were again a challenge for us.

-Not only this, one of our team mate was not having electricity and therefore wi-fi for almost 1hr.
+Not only this, one of our team mate was not having electricity and therefore wi-fi for almost 1hr that too when last few hours were left, this was a nail biting situation for all of us.
 Rest we tried our best to take up these challenges and avoided it affecting us.

 ## Accomplishments that we're proud of
 As far this is our first hackathon, we are really proud of ourselves that we wrote such a long piece of code overnight, we learned a lot of new things which we don't think would be possible if we would have just lost our hope thinking that we don't know.